 It should be noted that foreign information documents show that the United States provided assistance to France on the design of ballistic missiles and to ensure the technical safety of nuclear materials.
 France, in turn, provided the United States with a variety of information on the results of nuclear tests.
 There is a “Memorandum on reaching an agreement” between the states on cooperation in the field of ensuring nuclear safety and protecting against unauthorized access. ” The document has a section “Monitoring the state of the nuclear arsenal”, which regulates cooperation in the field of theoretical, numerical and experimental modeling methods.
 The section “Nuclear technical safety and protection against unauthorized access” defines the procedure for the exchange of information on the design of nuclear weapons, research, development, testing, manufacturing, transportation and dismantling of components from nuclear and explosive materials.
 Within the framework of the Memorandum, there is also an agreement “Long-term participation of technical personnel in joint projects and mutual visits to facilities”.

 It would seem that there are no restrictions for the deployment of trilateral cooperation between the United States and its nuclear allies.
 It is known from foreign sources that, bypassing the START Treaty, one of the states is an intermediary in the transfer of information between the other two.
-At the same time, there are tendencies to increase the volume of information exchange on the nuclear issue.
-It is emphasized that after the signing of this Treaty, the nuclear cooperation of the United States, Great Britain and France focused on the analysis and assessment of the state of nuclear arsenals and the development of measures to extend the life of nuclear munitions without conducting full-scale nuclear testing.
-Information is also given that France has advanced significantly in the field of computer simulation of the test of nuclear warheads in order to confirm their reliability and safety, being ahead of other nuclear powers.
-According to experts of these countries, information from the field of nuclear weapons programs of the three powers can be compiled into a single database.
+At the same time, there are tendencies to increase the volume of information exchange on nuclear issues.
+It is emphasized that after the signing of this Treaty, nuclear cooperation between the United States, Great Britain and France focused on analyzing and assessing the state of nuclear arsenals and developing measures to extend the life of nuclear weapons without conducting full-scale nuclear tests.
+It also provides information that France has made significant progress in the field of computer modeling of nuclear warhead testing processes to confirm their reliability and safety, ahead of other nuclear powers.
+According to experts from these countries, information from the field of nuclear armory programs of the three powers can be combined into a single database.

 At present, France’s SNF includes naval and air components.
 At the same time, the NSNF is designed to solve the tasks of intimidation and defeat strategic targets of potential enemies.
 France has four Triomphant SSBNs with an M45 SLBM (for 6 warheads up to 150 CTs).
 Total 48 carriers (up to 16 SLBMs on each SSBN) and up to 288 nuclear warheads.
 The firing range of the missiles is about 6000 km, the accuracy of the delivery of the warhead to the target is about 500 m.